 Whole house filtration is designed to protect your investment and aid in the performance of your water system.
 It is installed before your unit to stop sediment from entering your system.
 Preventative maintenance on your pre-filter will save you time, money, and headaches if done on a regular basis, since failing to regularly change your water filter can negatively affect the system performance and lead to costly repairs.

 In most applications, it is best practice to change filters every 3-6 months.
 If the water pressure decreases throughout your home, that is typically a sign that the filter is clogged and needs to be replaced.

 Turn water off at both the inlet side of pre-filter and outlet side.

-Relieve pressure from the pre-filter via red pressure release button on top of pre-filter housing.
+Relieve pressure from the pre-filter via red pressure release button on top of the pre-filter housing.

 Unscrew housing.
 It may be necessary to use a prefilter wrench to loosen.

-Clean inside of filter housing with small amount of household bleach or any rust-remover.
+Clean inside of filter housing with a small amount of household bleach or any rust-remover.
 Rinse clean.

 Turn water on, check for leaks.